 Born in Szczecin, Grosicki began his career with the local side before joining Legia Warsaw as a 19 year old.
 After flirting with the first team, experiencing problems with a gambling addiction and being sent on loan to Polish and Swiss clubs, Grosicki signed for Jagiellonia and made his first team mark for the first time.
 Two seasons in Turkey playing for Sivasspor were followed by a move in 2014 to French Ligue 1 side Rennes.
 Often used by the French side as an impact substitute, it was from the Rennes bench that Kamil was plucked to join City.

 Kamil joined West Bromwich Albion in January 2020 and made 14 appearances for the Baggies (10 as sub) and scored one goal, inevitably in a July 2020 defeat of Hull City.
-West Brom were promoted at the end of the elongated 2019/20 season and his game time was limited to five appearances, mostly in the early weeks of Sam Allardyce’s managerial tenure.
-He left The Hawthorns in May 2021 at the end of his contract.
+West Brom were promoted at the end of the elongated 2019/20 season and his game time during the 2020/21 Premier League capmpaign was limited to five appearances, mostly in the early weeks of Sam Allardyce’s managerial tenure.
+He left The Hawthorns in May 2021 at the end of his contract and after a restful summer he returned to Poland in August 2021, re-signing for his hometown club Pogon Szczecin.

 Grosicki played at youth levels for Poland and established himself as a regular in the senior side in 2008, playing in the 2012 and 2016 European Championship finals and the 2018 World Cup finals in Russia.
 He scored an international hattrick against Finland in an October 2020 friendly.